Skip to main content

 Mission Statement

-We exist in a pursuit of community-centered, justice and holistic healing centered on impacted ACT 128 communities, which include per §902 (b)
+We exist in pursuit of community-centered justice and holistic healing that prioritize impacted ACT 128 communities, which include:

 • Individuals who identify as Native American or Indigenous;